-Exclusive: Netflix in talks to source local Indian content from Reliance affiliate Viacom18 - sources
+Exclusive: Netflix in talks to source Indian content from Reliance affiliate Viacom18 - sources

 “The scale of Netflix’s ambition and aspiration in India is quite high,” said the source, adding that the deal could involve at least 10 shows, mainly in Hindi.

-Network18 Media & Investments is controlled by Indian billionaire Mukesh Ambani through subsidiaries of his oil-to-telecoms conglomerate Reliance Industries.
+Network18 is controlled by Indian billionaire Mukesh Ambani through subsidiaries of his oil-to-telecoms conglomerate Reliance Industries.

 In recent weeks, Reliance has secured nearly $13 billion in investments from Facebook Inc, KKR & Co and other investors into its digital unit Jio Platforms, which houses movie and music apps, and a telecoms venture.